warning Coming soon – PHH Mortgage is changing its name! right arrow

 “Controller” the entity named in the MERS eRegistry as the entity which has control of the Authoritative Copy of the eNote.

-“eClosing System” the system used by a Seller to originate and close eMortgages (including the eSignature System and any eNotarization System used in connection with the closing).
+“eClosing System” the system used by a Client to originate and close eMortgages (including the eSignature System and any eNotarization System used in connection with the closing).

 “eDocument Provider” the vendor that generates loan documents relating to an eMortgage.